 Custom orthotic devices are often a good first step since they support the front of the foot and assist in preventing the deformity from recurring.

-In mild to moderate cases, Orthobiologic Treatments such as Platelet Rich Plasma, or Shock Wave Treatment may facilitate healing of the ligament.
+In mild to moderate cases (such as a partial plantar plate tear), Orthobiologic Treatments such as Platelet Rich Plasma, or Shock Wave Treatment may facilitate healing of the ligament.
 The aim of using Orthobiologics is to support your body’s self-healing processes, reverse disease progression and suppress inflammatory reactions that can worsen pain, leading to symptom relief and recovery of function.
 We utilize Regenerative Medicine procedures including your own cells to repair the plantar plate naturally.

-In the rare cases of chronic and severe deformities that have failed conservative measures, surgery is recommended.
+In the rare cases of chronic and severe deformities that have failed conservative measures or if there is a compete plantar plate tear, surgery is recommended.
 As the plantar plate is tightened and repaired, this will stabilize the joint and realign the toe.

 Although Orthobiologic Cell Therapy is considered by some people to be experimental, various research studies show that some marrow aspirate concentrate and platelet rich plasma injections may provide excellent relief from joint and musculoskeletal pain and ongoing inflammation.